nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 considered special cases of the transfer.

-If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_NOT_DEFINED"`.
+If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_UNDEFINED"`.

 If one of the token owners do not have sufficient balance to transfer tokens from that account, the entry point must fail with the error mnemonic `"INSUFFICIENT_BALANCE"`.